AnielloPiscopo/hyperskill-to-do-list/README.md

 - Migrated the development database from SQLite to PostgreSQL, running via Docker Compose
 - Implemented soft delete (archive/restore) for tasks and boards, including cascade archiving from boards to their tasks
 - Added bulk archive/restore endpoints supporting both "all" and id-based operations
-- Migrated API documentation from `drf-yasg` to `drf-spectacular` (OpenAPI 3) and added token-based login alongside registration
+- Migrated API documentation from `drf-yasg` to `drf-spectacular` (OpenAPI 3)
+- Added full user profile management: login, logout, profile endpoint, and password change
+- Added rate limiting on login and registration endpoints to prevent brute force attacks
+- Added `priority` field to tasks (`HIGH`, `MEDIUM`, `LOW`, `ZERO`) with automatic ordering by priority and status
+- Added field-level validation: hex color format for boards, date range consistency, board ownership check